Ranti Dikgale

 Ranti Dikgale (born 12 July 1987) is a South African athlete.
 He competed in the men's 4 × 400 metres relay event at the 2020 Summer Olympics held in Tokyo, Japan.
 In 2019, he won the silver medal in the men's 4 × 400 metres relay at the 2019 African Games held in Rabat, Morocco.

+In July 2026, Dikgale was issued with a three-year ban backdated to May 2026 by the South African Institute for Drug Free Sport for an anti-doping rule violation after testing positive for exogenous testosterone.